Phone: 817-697-4038 Fax: 877-409-3962

 What Is A Biopsy?

-Biopsies are typically considered safe procedures, but they may carry some risks, such as bleeding, infection, or damage to nearby structures.
-The specific type of biopsy performed depends on the suspected medical condition and the location of the affected tissue.
-The decision to perform a biopsy is made based on the patient’s medical history, physical examination, and the results of previous tests or imaging studies.
+While biopsies are typically considered safe procedures, they may pose some risks, including bleeding, infection, or damage to nearby structures.
+Healthcare providers determine the specific type procedure to perform based on the suspected medical condition and the location of the affected tissue.
+The decision to proceed with a this procedure is based on factors such as the patient’s medical history, physical examination findings, and the results of previous tests or imaging studies.

 If you would like to speak to an Orthopedic Specialist, give us a call at 817-697-4038, or contact us over the web.
 Tele-medicine appointments are also available.